tempus-app/tempus/docs/backend/Contributing.md

 After creating a model and an entity, and defining a new library, controller and service, you will need to create a DTO for required methods.
 There are two kinds of DTOs in the repository, those found in `libs/api/shared/dtos` and those found in `libs/shared/domain/src/lib/dtos`.

 The DTOs found in the shared library are the ones we will look at first, specifically the `account-dtos/user` dtos.
-If we examine the `IcreateUser.dto.ts` file, we will see that it defines the object that must be used by the frontend and backend to create a new `User`.
+If we examine the `IcreateUser.dto.ts` file to continue with our [example](#creating-the-library), we will see that it defines the object that must be used by the frontend and backend to create a new `User`.
 We can call these `IDto`s.

 ```
 import { RoleType } from '../../../enums';